reverentgeek/node-weight-tracker/docs/blog-post.md

 </html>
 ```

 You might notice there's an `include` in this template for navigation.
-The next step is to create a navigation template that will rendered for every page.
+The next step is to create a navigation template to render for every page.
 In the `src/templates` folder, create a new folder named `includes`.
 In the `includes` folder, create a file named `navigation.ejs` and paste in the following markup.

 ```html
 <nav class="navbar" role="navigation" aria-label="main navigation">